-\begin{lemma} Given a trajectory with $n$ vertices, there are $O(n 2^{\alpha(n)})$ upper envelope events of $\mathcal{T}$, where~$\alpha$ is the inverse Ackermann function. \end{lemma}

-\begin{proof} For each upper envelope event $p$ of the trajectory $\mathcal{T}$, let $u(p)$ be the segment of $\mathcal{T}$ on the upper envelope of $\mathcal{T}[p,r(p)]$ that is one unit to the right of~$p$.
-If there are multiple such segments take any of them.
+\begin{lemma} Given a trajectory with $n$ vertices, there are $O(n 2^{\alpha(n)})$ upper envelope events of $\mathcal{T}$, where~$\alpha$ is the inverse Ackermann function. \end{lemma} \begin{proof} For each upper envelope event $p$ of the trajectory $\mathcal{T}$, let $u(p)$ be the segment of $\mathcal{T}$ on the upper envelope of $\mathcal{T}[p,r(p)]$ that is one unit to the right of~$p$.
+If there are multiple such segments, take any of them.
 As $p$ ranges from the earliest upper envelope event to the last one, $u(p)$ is a sequence of segments.
 It suffices to show that $u(p)$ is bounded from above by $O(n 2^{\alpha(n)})$.
-We achieve this by showing that sequence of segments $u(p)$ is a Davenport-Schinzel sequence of order $s=4$~\cite{DBLP:books/daglib/davenportschinzel}.
+We achieve this by showing that the sequence of segments $u(p)$ is a Davenport-Schinzel sequence of order $s=4$~\cite{DBLP:books/daglib/davenportschinzel}.

 Recall that a Davenport-Schinzel sequence of order $s=4$ has no alternating subsequences of length $s+2 = 6$.
 The subsequence cannot occur anywhere in the sequence even for non-consecutive appearance of the terms.
 Our first step is to show that if the sequence $a,b,a$ occurs (not necessarily consecutively) then the first two elements of the sequence must be $x$-monotone, in that the first element is to the left of the second element.
 Our second step is to deduce a contradiction from an alternating and $x$-monotone subsequence of length five.